 THC is synthesized in specialized structures called trichomes, which are tiny, mushroom-shaped glands found on the surface of the cannabis plant.
 These trichomes are most abundant on the flowering buds of the female cannabis plant.
 Within the trichomes, THC is produced in its acidic form, THCA (tetrahydrocannabinolic acid), through a series of biochemical reactions involving precursor molecules and enzymes.

 As the cannabis plant matures, particularly during the flowering stage, the concentration of THCA within the trichomes increases.
 When exposed to heat or light through processes like drying, curing, or smoking, THCA undergoes decarboxylation, a chemical reaction that removes a carboxyl group, converting it into THC.
-This transformation is what activates THC’s psychoactive effects.
+This transformation activates THC’s noticeable effects.

-After consumption, THC interacts with cannabinoid receptors in the brain and body, leading to various physiological and psychological effects.
+After consumption, THC interacts with cannabinoid receptors in the brain and body.
+This interaction creates various physical and mental effects.
 THC, then, is metabolized in the body into various metabolites, which can be detected in bodily fluids such as urine, blood, and saliva during drug tests.

 Cannabidiol & Tetrahydrocannabinol: How Are They Different?